-When advising a man regarding his bothersome waterworks symptoms that are thought to relate to the benign growth of his prostate and obstruction to the flow of urine out of the bladder, initially, one looks to employ conservative measures – essentially fluid management.
+When advising a man regarding his bothersome waterworks symptoms that are thought to relate to the benign growth of his prostate and obstruction to the flow of urine out of the bladder, initially, we look to employ conservative measures – essentially fluid management.
 Reducing caffeine intake and alcohol intake can help with the very bothersome symptoms that relate to the storage of urine; that is, frequency, urgency and getting up at night to pass urine.

-One can also employ approaches such as pelvic floor exercises and bladder training techniques.
+We can also employ approaches such as pelvic floor exercises and bladder training techniques.

-Beyond that, if these conservative measures don't help, then you start to look at the option of medical therapy, usually in the first instance.
+Beyond that, if these conservative measures don't help, then we start to look at the option of medical therapy, usually in the first instance.
 The classic first tablet to try would be an alpha blocker, usually tamsulosin, which looks to relax the smooth muscle within the prostate and then the neck of the bladder to decease obstruction to a degree and hopefully improve symptoms.
 These tablets are well-tolerated with minimal side-effects and, if effective, are taken in the longer term.
 Further tablets taken to shrink the prostate can be added to this, or indeed used as monotherapy, examples being finasteride and dutasteride.